 The procedure will take place in the operating room.
-Children who are over 1 year of age may have one parent in the operating room with them as they fall asleep.
+Children who are over 1 year of age may have two parents in the induction room with them as they fall asleep.
 This is dependent on the child's state of health as well as the discretion of the anesthesia provider.

 The child will be asleep for the entire operation and will not feel any pain or any other sensations.
 He or she will be monitored by doctors and nurses throughout the procedure.